bibcure/scihub2pdf/README.md

 scihub2pdf is a module of [bibcure](https://github.com/bibcure/bibcure)

-Downloads pdfs via a DOI number, article title or a bibtex file, using the database of libgen or Sci-Hub.
+Downloads pdfs via a DOI number, article title or a bibtex file, using the database of libgen,  Sci-Hub and Arxiv.

 ## Install